krisztinacsanyi/portfolio/README.md

-# my-portfolio
+# Krisztina Csanyi - portfolio
-This is my portfolio page for applying to jobs.
+This is my portfolio page: get to know me as a Frontend developer, and let's start working together!